-Three brochures for the same car demonstrate Fiat’s marketing skills – or lack thereof.
+Three brochures for the X1/9 illustrate Fiat’s differing marketing approaches.

-The Lido special edition arrived about a year later – ostensibly a run out model before the revised series two version was launched and in this case, Fiat’s marketers laid it on a bit thick.
+The Lido special edition arrived about a year later – ostensibly a run out model before the revised series two version was launched and in this case, Fiat’s marketers laid it on rather thick.
 “Have you ever seen a series production car in metallic black?” they ask.
 “The Lido comes in aggressive, aristocratic metallic black finish highlighted by a narrow horizontal band (or an adhesive stripe to the likes of you) and the Fiat trademark in silver.
 The bumpers are in high gloss chromed steel with rubber over riders, a combination to recall the ‘Roaring Twenties.’”
-I’m assuming the marketing team were on deadline and it was getting on for cocktail hour because that really is the purest drivel.
+One assumes the marketing team were on deadline and it was getting on for cocktail hour because that really is palpable nonsense.

 The second series arrived in 1978, dubbed here as the ‘Five-Speed’.
 Powered by an enlarged version of the same Lampredi belt driven OHC four also powering more upmarket versions of Fiat’s Ritmo, the 1979 model year X1/9 boasted more power; up from 73 to 85 bhp, and the eponymous five-speed gearbox.
 Wider wheels and tyres were fitted – 165/70 SR 13 against 145-series tyres on earlier models.
 These later cars also featured a redesigned dashboard and interior refinements.
 The biggest external change came with the fitment of massive US-spec 5 mph impact bumpers which did nothing for the aesthetics or one imagines, the weight distribution.
 However, the little Fiat’s styling and overall balance was so good, it wore such indignities with better aplomb than most.